CLF's Supreme Court intervention

 On November 30 – December 1, 2017 the Supreme Court of Canada heard two appeals concerning Trinity Western University’s proposed law school.
-Christian Legal Fellowship intervened in the litigation, and ED & General Counsel Derek Ross made oral submissions on its behalf.
+Christian Legal Fellowship intervened in the litigation, and was represented by lawyers Derek Ross & Deina Warren.

 The following is CLF’s Summary of Oral Argument filed with the Court pursuant to Rule 45 of the Rules of the Supreme Court of Canada.
 A video of Mr. Ross’s oral submissions, which were largely driven by numerous questions from the Bench, is available here (beginning at 19:05).

 CLF's Oral Submissions

 1. May law students and lawyers associate around shared religious beliefs in pursuit of educational and professional goals?

 2. The Law Societies say that to approve such an association at TWU would be contrary to the public interest, because of its exclusionary effect.

 3. This interpretation of the public interest has far reaching implications for the profession, and is unreasonable for at least two reasons.
 First, it contradicts the Charter.
 Second, it needlessly erodes public confidence in lawyers who hold certain minority beliefs.

 I. The “public interest” must not contradict the Charter

 4. The Law Societies’ interpretation of the public interest must be a reasonable one.
 It is unreasonable to suggest that lawful exercises of Charter rights are inherently in tension with the public good.